 After we've developed multiplying leaders, we need to equip people to be self-sustaining.

 Winning others to Christ, building them in their faith and equipping them to multiply their lives in the lives of others.
-It's been the heart of Cru's ministry for 57 years.
+It's been the heart of Cru's ministry since its inception in 1951.

 Yet to change the world, we need to build a movement, and building movements requires more than just putting ministry into action.
 A movement comes to life when it's able to generate its own leaders, ideas, strategies and funds, not depending on others for sustained growth.